-Complete access to your data allows your organization to continuously analyze your performance.
+A comprehensive view of your data allows your organization to continuously analyze your performance.
 Where is your volunteer management strategy succeeding?
 How can you better reach or engage supporters?
+What types of opportunities are specific supporters most interested in?
 Your data has the answers!

 These are just a few of the main characteristics to look for in volunteer management software that can drive long-term value for your organization.
 Check out the Mobilize platform’s suite of tools and features for more examples of what to look for as you begin your research.

-A concrete volunteer management strategy backed up with effective software can take your organization’s events and campaigns to the next level.
+A concrete volunteer management strategy backed by effective software can take your organization’s events and initiatives to the next level.
 Reaching more supporters, getting them involved, and keeping them engaged with your work builds a solid foundation of support for your future projects.

 With plenty of time for volunteer managers to test out new strategies, there’s constantly more to learn.
 Stay up-to-date on the latest trends and be proactive about learning more as you start developing your own volunteer management strategies!
 Kickstart your research and check out these great additional resources:

 - How to recruit volunteers: Complete guide for organizations.
 Your organization needs to keep its pipeline of volunteers full at all times.
 Explore this guide for greater insight into recruitment best practices.

 - Volunteer engagement: 9 steps for building your strategy.
 Keeping volunteers involved is a key part of the volunteer management lifecycle.
 Check out this guide to learn the essential steps of engaging these supporters.